Valentina A. Assenova

 Description: The purpose of this study is to determine whether participation in startup accelerator programs generally leads to improved startup performance post acceleration and how the benefits of participation might vary with the design of these programs.
 We analyze data from 8,580 startups that applied to and passed the initial selection phase at 408 accelerators in 176 countries over multiple cohorts between 2013 and 2019.
 Our results indicate that on average, startups that participate in accelerators perform better than those that are also selected but not accelerated.
 Furthermore, we find that the benefits that startups gain from being accelerated vary with the design of the program.
 Our findings highlight the importance of accelerator program design in influencing the extent of improvement in startup performance post acceleration.

-• Valentina Assenova and Sophie Bacq (Working), Scaling for Good: Do Social Impact Accelerators Propel Social Venture Growth and Development?.
+• Valentina Assenova and Sophie Bacq (Under Review), Scaling for Good: Do Social Impact Accelerators Propel Social Venture Growth and Development?.

 Abstract: The rise of social impact accelerators (SIAs), such as climate and sustainability accelerators, has prompted inquiries about their value to social ventures – entrepreneurial endeavors that employ innovative business models and sustainable business practices to tackle societal grand challenges, such as climate change or systemic poverty.
 This study evaluates the role of SIAs in scaling social ventures using a large-scale database of 18,680 social ventures and their founding teams that applied to 404 accelerator programs, of which 43 percent had an explicit social impact focus.
 Using an inverse probability of treatment weights design, we find that accelerated social ventures in both generalist accelerators and SIAs scaled faster than similar non-accelerated ventures that applied to these programs.
 However, social ventures accelerated through SIAs scaled faster than those accelerated through generalist programs: they raised more philanthropic funding, were more likely to raise venture capital and raised more capital, had higher planned fundraising, and were more likely to scale their full-time employment.
 Social ventures accelerated through SIAs also experienced greater scaling of philanthropic funding and revenue when more peers in their cohort adopted formal impact evaluation metrics, such as GIIRS.
 These findings highlight the nuanced ways that SIAs support social venture scaling and development.

-• Ethan J. Poskanzer and Valentina Assenova (Working), The Long-Term Impact of Entrepreneurial Training on Technology Entrepreneurship and Employment.
+• Valentina Assenova and Ethan J. Poskanzer (Under Review), The Long-Term Impact of Technology Entrepreneurship Programming on Technology Venture Formation and Tech-Sector Employment.

-• Valentina Assenova and Melody Chang (Under Review), Founders’ Human Capital and Startup Performance: Treatment or Selection Effects?.
+• Valentina Assenova and Melody Chang (Under Review), Founders’ Pre-Entry Knowledge and Experience and the Benefits of Startup Accelerators.

 Teaching